alonitac/BlokusAI/README.txt

 And for our own interest: Can you also tell us, which exact settings you chose for the questions?
 Because when we run the commands from the instructions, the error does not appear.
 We can imagine it happening if the heuristic is calculated for an empty board.
 We added two lines that will prevent this error from happening.
+Now when the array of distances between the tiles and the targets is empty (if there was no target or no tiles to compute the distance between), then the heuristic returns infinity, which is bigger than every other distance (that are finite), so the search algorithm will still prefer to take an state where the heuristic could calculate an "actual" distance.

 Have a nice day,
 Alon and Franziska